Azure/azure-functions-templates/Functions.Templates/Documentation/OneDriveOut.md

   - userFromId: Uses the identity of a previously logged-in user with the specified ID.
 See the `userId` property.
   - userFromToken: Uses the identity represented by the specified token.
 See the `userToken` property.
   - clientCredentials: Uses the identity of the function app.
-- `userId: Needed if and only if `identity` is set to `userFromId`.
+- `userId`: Needed if and only if `identity` is set to `userFromId`.
 A user principal ID associated with a previously logged-in user.
-- `userToken:Needed if and only if `identity` is set to `userFromToken`.
+- `userToken`: Needed if and only if `identity` is set to `userFromToken`.
 A token valid for the function app.
 - `path`: *(required)* the path in OneDrive to the file.

 ### Using a OneDrive file output binding from code